Divya110205/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 ## Result:

 Thus the program to implement the SVM For Spam Mail Detection is written and verified using python programming.
-## Result:
-Thus the program to implement the SVM For Spam Mail Detection is written and verified using python programming.